WallarooLabs/wally/book/python/building.md

 ### A Note on PATH and PYTHONPATH

 Since the Python runtime is embedded, finding paths to modules can get complicated.
-To make our life easier, we're going to add the location of the `machida` binary to the `PATH` environment variable, and then we're going to add two paths to the `PYTHONPATH` environment variable:
+To make our lives easier, we're going to add the location of the `machida` binary to the `PATH` environment variable, and then we're going to add two paths to the `PYTHONPATH` environment variable:
 1. `.`, or the current directory from which the binary is executed
-2. the absolute path of the `machida` directory in the wallaroo repository.
+2. the path of the `machida` directory in the wallaroo repository.

 If you just want to run the examples, the following shell commands will set this up for you:

 ```bash
 export PYTHONPATH="$PYTHONPATH:.:../../../../machida"
 export PATH="$PATH:../../../../machida/build"